Applications for firms and their clients don't have to break the bank

 He's not Superman, but he does have the ability to look at his clients' computers from places untouched by most regular men using GoToAssist Express from Citrix Online.

-It costs $69 per month, or $660 annually, but a 24-hour pass is available for $9.95 for accountants who only need to use it on occasion, according to the company.
+It costs $69 per month, or $660 annually, but a 24-hour pass is available for $9.95 for accountants who only need to use it on occasion.

-He often uses it to check in with his junior staff, eliminating some of the anxiety they may experience otherwise if he were out of the office for that long, and letting them watch him fix things so they could take over next time around.
-For example, he could show them how to adjust an entry in a tax return or change a pay rate for an employee.
+He often uses it to check in with his junior staff, eliminating some of the anxiety they might otherwise experience if he were out of the office for that long, and letting them watch him fix things so they can take over next time around.
+For example, he can show them how to adjust an entry in a tax return or change a pay rate for an employee.

-And the same tools can be used for different purposes.
-Jacomien Ford uses GotoAssist to stay in her Toronto office instead of traveling to help her clients sort out their problems with Simply Accounting by Sage, most of which boil down to errors by new users or those who are attempting to do things they normally don't do.
+Taking a different tack, Jacomien Ford uses GoToAssist to stay in her Toronto office, instead of traveling to help her clients to sort out their problems with Simply Accounting by Sage, most of which boil down to errors by new users or those who are attempting to do things they normally don't.

-"In the old days, I'd talk them step by step through it with the program open in front of me, but even then sometimes they'd miss it or I'd have to make an appointment to come in and spend half a day there," Ford says.
-"Now they just call me and say, 'Can you come online and look at my computer.'
-I can see their screen or I can switch it around so they can see mine if I'm teaching.
-Everyone I used it with loved the program."
+"In the old days, I'd talk them step by step through it with the program open in front of me, but even then sometimes they'd miss it or I'd have to make an appointment to come in and spend half a day there," Ford said.
+"Now they just call me and say, 'Can you come online and look at my computer?'
+I can see their screen or I can switch it around so they can see mine."

 Intuit created a similar product, QuickBooks Remote Access powered by WebEx, which Ruth Perryman uses to work with her clients' files.
-The QuickBooks Specialists is based in Roseville, Calif., but Perryman has been increasing her work outside the state as a result of her online marketing efforts.
-Because many clients never met her in person, they feel more comfortable giving her access only to QuickBooks files instead of their entire systems and she's not offended by their caution - actually, she recommends it.
+The QuickBooks specialist is based in Roseville, Calif., but she has been increasing her work outside the state as a result of her online marketing efforts.
+Because many clients have never met her in person, they feel more comfortable giving her access only to QuickBooks files, instead of their entire system.

 It starts at $3.95 per month per computer for just QuickBooks files and $7.95 per month for all applications.